 In the WMS capabilities section, you can define the extent advertised in the WMS GetCapabilities response by entering the minimum and maximum X and Y values in the fields under Advertised extent.
 Clicking Use Current Canvas Extent sets these values to the extent currently displayed in the QGIS map canvas.
 By checking CRS restrictions, you can restrict in which coordinate reference systems (CRS) QGIS Server will offer to render maps.
+It is recommended that you restrict the offered CRS as this reduces the size of the WMS GetCapabilities response.

 Use the button below to select those CRSs from the Coordinate Reference System Selector, or click Used to add the CRSs used in the QGIS project to the list.

-If you have print composers defined in your project, they will be listed in the GetProjectSettings response, and they can be used by the GetPrint request to create prints, using one of the print composer layouts as a template.
+If you have print layouts defined in your project, they will be listed in the GetProjectSettings response, and they can be used by the GetPrint request to create prints, using one of the print layout layouts as a template.
 This is a QGIS-specific extension to the WMS 1.3.0 specification.
-If you want to exclude any print composer from being published by the WMS, check Exclude composers and click the button below.
-Then, select a print composer from the Select print composer dialog in order to add it to the excluded composers list.
+If you want to exclude any print layout from being published by the WMS, check Exclude layouts and click the button below.
+Then, select a print layout from the Select print layout dialog in order to add it to the excluded layouts list.

 If you want to exclude any layer or layer group from being published by the WMS, check Exclude Layers and click the button below.
 This opens the Select restricted layers and groups dialog, which allows you to choose the layers and groups that you don't want to be published.
 Use the Shift or Ctrl key if you want to select multiple entries.
+It is recommended that you exclude from publishing the layers that you don't need as this reduces the size of the WMS GetCapabilities response which leads to faster loading times on the client side.